-6.3 What do I need to do at the end of the project?
+6.4 What do I need to do at the end of the project?

-The company and the research institution will receive the last part of the total grant when Innovation Fund Denmark - at the end of the project - has received and approved:
+The company will receive the last part of the total grant when Innovation Fund Denmark - at the end of the project - has received and approved:

-- The final accounts from both partners.
+- A financial report

 - An auditor's statement for the company's final accounts.

 - The final project evaluation.